orbanbotond/DDD_FamilyMerit/merits/teams/Readme.md

 Command Sourcing
 ================

-This gem serves as source for the Fullfillment bounded context.
+This gem serves as source for the Team Management bounded context.

 Main features:
+- Create a Team
-- Create An Order
+- Create a Team Member (Move To User Management)
-- Deliver
-- DeliverWithFailure
-- Abort

 Diagrams
 --------